What is fraudulent misrepresentation?

-Damage or loss must have been suffered from the deceit.
+Damage or loss must have been suffered because of the deceit.

 What relief can be provided in a claim for deceit?

-As is the case in most claims for deceit is monetary loss then the most appropriate remedy to be provided will be that of damages.
+As most claims for deceit is for monetary loss, the most appropriate remedy to be provided will be that of damages.

-If we return to the previous example of a false insurance claim made from a motoring accident we can see the following damages which could be claim for:
+If we return to the previous example of a false insurance claim made from a motoring accident we can see the following damages which could be claimed for:

 - damages in relation to the time taken by the insurer’s claims department and investigators to deal with and investigate the claims;